omerademi/AlbumSite/README.md

 # AlbumSite
-Hello everyone, this is a simple Bootstrap site.
+Hi everyone, this is a simple Bootstrap site.